apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 ---
-project.description: Akka dispatchers and how to choose the right ones.
+project.description: Pekko dispatchers and how to choose the right ones.
 ---
 # Dispatchers

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Dispatchers](../dispatchers.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Dispatchers](../dispatchers.md).

 ## Dependency

-Dispatchers are part of core Akka, which means that they are part of the `akka-actor` dependency.
-This page describes how to use dispatchers with `akka-actor-typed`, which has dependency:
+Dispatchers are part of core Pekko, which means that they are part of the `pekko-actor` dependency.
+This page describes how to use dispatchers with `pekko-actor-typed`, which has dependency:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-actor-typed_$scala.binary.version$"
+  artifact="pekko-actor-typed_$scala.binary.version$"
   version=PekkoVersion
 }

 ## Introduction

-An Akka `MessageDispatcher` is what makes Akka Actors "tick", it is the engine of the machine so to speak.
+An Pekko `MessageDispatcher` is what makes Pekko Actors "tick", it is the engine of the machine so to speak.
 All `MessageDispatcher` implementations are also an @scala[`ExecutionContext`]@java[`Executor`], which means that they can be used to execute arbitrary code, for instance @scala[`Future`s]@java[`CompletableFuture`s].